melvinzhang/garden/content/posts/computer_science_education.md

 {"title": "Computer science education", "tags": ["teaching", "contrib", "interest"]}
 CREATED: 200710180306

+Open problems
-How to interest people in CS?
+* How to interest people in CS?
-How to make CS more interesting/relevant?
+* How to make CS more interesting/relevant?
-How to make programming easier and more fun?
+* How to make programming easier and more fun?
-How to make debugging easier?
+* How to make debugging easier?
-How to make programming assignments more fun and less stressful?
+* How to make programming assignments more fun and less stressful?
   * provide more feedback
-How to make algorithms more interesting?
+* How to make algorithms more interesting?

 Stack: an open-source collection of teaching activities for understanding and practicing CS concepts. https://github.com/teaching-lab/stack-cs-activities